websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/getting-a-chat-provider-account-id/zendesk.md

     ![Dashboard page](./zendesk/images/01.png)

 1. Zendesk provides a code snippet to embed their web widget.
 The Account ID is the portion of the snippet after `...snippet.js?key=`.
-Select and copy that portion of the snippet.
+Select and copy that portion of the snippet and use it as the Chat Provider Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.

    ![Example](./zendesk/images/03.png)

-Use this Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.